jeremyraby/simpleBudgetApp/README.md

 3. Click "Advanced" when you see the "Google hasn't verified this app" screen
 4. Click "Go to ArchiveBudgetActivity (unsafe)"
 5. Click "Allow" on the "ArchiveBudgetActivity wants to access your Google Account"
-6. The script will run and you should see "Spending and income data archive successfully!"
+6. The script will run and you should see "Spending and income data archived successfully!"

 > Screenshots for the above can be found in the file list above

 > A README for the Apps Script is available [here](https://github.com/jeremyraby/simpleBudgetApp/blob/main/AppsScriptArchiveBudgetActivityREADME.md) and the actual code is [here](https://github.com/jeremyraby/simpleBudgetApp/blob/main/ArchiveBudgetActivity.ts) for you to review.
 ---